-But I didn’t fully realise how many advanced grammar tools the premium version offered to improve my writing.
+But I didn’t fully realize how many advanced grammar tools the Grammarly offered to improve my writing.

-The free version does an excellent job of finding critical grammar and spelling mistakes.
+The free version does an excellent job of finding critical grammar and spelling mistakes for general online writing.

 So I started with the premium version.
 I found that the browser extension worked with everything I use to write online.